maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

 ## Prediction Performance

 This covers only the cases where prediction functions are used to make a decision.
+Also note that the training data consists of a lot of participants (more than 70,000) with their various typing styles, so the real world performance will very likely differ.

 The training data consists of event sequences where the PTH is one of these: